Urban studies: History

 Scholars have also researched how cities outside of the United Kingdom and the United States have developed, but only to a limited degree.
 Urban history previously focused mostly on how European and American cities developed over time, instead of focusing on how non-European cities developed.
 Additional geographic areas researched in this field include South Africa, Australia, Latin America, and India.
 This is changing as more research is performed in developing economies, leading to more contextual urban and infrastructural development in various parts of the world.

 The racial segregation of urban residents in the United States has played an important role in developing this field.
 One program founded to research African-American urban residents, the Harvard-MIT Joint Center for Urban Studies, was founded in 1959 to study residential segregation and to support affected communities.
 More recently, studies related to race and urban life started to focus on ethnographic methods to study how individuals lived in relation to the city and their respective systems as a whole.

 Israel Zangwill wrote one of the first books on the Ghettos of Europe and how they impacted the Jewish children that were descendants of the original residents, Children of the Ghetto (1892), he also wrote two other books about the European Ghettos.
 Louis Wirth was the next scholar to write about the Ghettos, he wrote about them from a sociological perspective.
 Louis Wirth and Roberts Ezra Park also became the first sociologists to publish about the immigrant neighbourhoods in America with suggestions on their future design.
 Roberts Ezra Park was a student of George Zimmel in Chicago.
 Other famous scholars that studied segregation, American Ghettos, and impoverished neighbourhoods include Du Bois (1903), Haynes (1913), Johnson (1943), Horace Cayton (1944), Kenneth Clark (1965), William Julius Wilson (1987).

 Areas of research

 This field is transdisciplinary because it uses theories from a variety of academic fields and places them within an urban context.
 A wide variety of academic fields refers to the urban environment as a location studied, such as Environmental Studies, Economics, Geography, Public Health, and Sociology.
 However, scholars in this field research how specific elements contribute to how the city operates, such as how housing and transportation will change.
 In addition, researchers also study how residents interact within the city, such as how race and gender differences lead to social inequalities, or concentrated disadvantage in urban areas.
+Urban studies is a major field of study used by paraprofessional practitioners of urban planning.